radiorabe/raar/doc/development.md

     $ rubocop

-To update the generated ERD or swagger.json in `doc/`, the following Rake tasks are here to help:
+Whenever you add, remove or change controller actions or their parameters, document the changes in the respective swagger blocks and re-generate `doc/swagger.json`:

+    $ rails swagger:json

+After every migration, do not forget to re-generate the ERD.
+So the documentation stays up to date, too:

-    $ rails erd swagger:json
+    $ rails erd

 ## Source Structure